-Pages that are keeping up with capybara developments more regularly than me:
+Pages that are keeping up with capybara developments more regularly:

 Official site of Japanese Kapibara-san

 The capybara, Hydrochoerus Hydrochaeris, is a semi-aquatic rodent of South America.
 It weighs about a hundred pounds, and is about 2 feet tall at the shoulder.
 To help you imagine the size of a capybara, click on the image to the right to see a picture including a human being (5 ft. tall) for scale.
 The two capybaras on the right are adults, the rest are juveniles.

 More or Less Frequently Asked Questions: Click here for a page of capybara facts

 These pictures, including capybaras eating popcorn, were taken at Southwicks Wild Animal Farm in Mendon, Mass. (south of Worcester) which we recommend highly to the capybara-minded.

 The next pictures show capybaras engaging in typical behaviors like nursing, swimming, and having their exhibit cleaned at the Montreal Biodome.
 By the way, "capybara" is stressed on the third syllable.

 These pictures were taken at the Philadelphia Zoo.